Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \begin{lemma} {\em \cite{gutierrez-tondato}} A vertex $v$ of a proper interval graph $G$ is an extreme vertex of a weakly toll convex set $S\subseteq V(G)$ if and only if $v$ is an end simplicial vertex of $G[S]$. \end{lemma}

-Using arguments similar to those used in the previous section, one can prove that weakly toll convex geometries are chordal and cannot contain asteroidal triples and induced subgraphs isomorphic to $K_{1,3}$.
-Hence, using the characterization of proper interval graphs in~\cite{roberts}, weakly toll convex geometries are proper interval graphs.
+Using arguments similar to those used in the previous section, one can prove that if the weakly toll convexity of $G$ is a convex geometry, then $G$ is chordal and cannot contain asteroidal triples and induced subgraphs isomorphic to $K_{1,3}$.
+Hence, using the characterization of proper interval graphs in~\cite{roberts}, $G$ is a proper interval graph.
 Conversely, assume that $G$ is a proper interval graph.
 Then, it is an interval graph.
 This means that, by Lemma~\ref{lem:alcon3}, every vertex of $G$ that is not an end simplicial vertex lies in a tolled walk between two end simplicial vertices.
 Since every tolled walk is a weakly toll walk and, by Lemma~\ref{lem:alcon5}, end simplicial vertices of a proper interval graph are extreme vertices, we have:

 \begin{lemma}~ {\em \cite{gutierrez-tondato}} Let $G$ be a proper interval graph.
-Then every vertex that is not an end simplicial vertex lies in a weakly toll walk between two end simplicial vertices of $G$. \end{lemma}
+Then, every vertex that is not an end simplicial vertex lies in a weakly toll walk between two end simplicial vertices of $G$. \end{lemma}